BennyKok/leaked-zoom/README.md

-Leaked Zoom: Eardrop the hotest topics from famous people in a Zoom call
+Leaked Zoom: Eavesdrop the hottest tech topics from famous people in a Zoom call
 ---